-A dark, full bodied bread that has the tang of dark beer with a texture that you can’t help but love.
+A dark, full bodied gluten free beer bread that has the tang of full-bodied beer with a texture that you can’t help but love.

 I can count on one hand the number of times I’ve had beer bread.
 So in all honesty, it’s not many.